growilabs/growi-docs/docs/en/admin-guide/management-cookbook/user-management.md

 A new user can be temporarily issued by specifying an email address.

 Click the **Provisional New User** button on the User Management screen to open a modal.
-Enter the e-mail address of the user to be issued.
-Multiple e-mail addresses can be specified using line breaks.
+Enter the email address of the user to be issued.
+Multiple email addresses can be specified using line breaks.

 When the **issue** button is clicked, a new user will be issued and a temporary password will be assigned to each user.
 The new user can complete the registration by logging in using the email address and temporary password.